BelmY/wikiSDoR/Using-RTL-SDR-on-HF-with-an-upconverter.md

-Any signals will appear at a higher frequency if you use an upconverter.
+Your upconverter adds a frequency offset to any signal.

 ![Upconverter](images/upconverter.png)

-Your upconverter adds a frequency offset to any signal that you want to receive.

-However, we have to correct the frequency scale to show the original frequency of the signal, before upconversion.
+That's why we have to correct the frequency scale to show the original frequency of the signal.

 You will have to alter the following two values in `config_webrx.py`: